-In general, a template is a pattern or model.
-An example of a template is a (word processing) file that contains the basic format of a specialized document that writers use as a starting point.
-We use the template by filling in some specific or missing information.
-A C++ template function similarly provides a function's basic pattern or format.
-We can use the function by providing (a) any unspecified data types and (b) any data values (i.e., function arguments).
+In general, templates are patterns, models, or outlines.
+An example of a template is a word processing file containing the basic format of a specialized document that writers use as a starting point.
+Writes use the template by filling in some specific or missing information.
+C++ template functions similarly provide the function's basic pattern or format while allowing programmers to provide one or more unspecified data types.

 template <class T>